 About This Week's Prompts for Meditation

 Christ prepares a place but just as I get there he disappears, just as he did at Emmaus.
-For he is going to prepare the next place for me.
+He goes to prepare the next place for me.
 For in the house of the Holy One there are many mansions/ dwelling places/ resting places/ rooms.
 Teresa of Avila said, "Let us now imagine that this castle, as I have said, contains many mansions, some above, others below, others at each side; and in the center and midst of them all is the chiefest mansion where the most secret things pass between God and the soul."
 Each sphere of consciousness draws me forward toward the next sphere.
 And when I shed my body will this pattern continue from glory to glory, from intimacy to intimacy, toward the Throne, the Source, the Uncreated Light, pure Love?
 I don't know, but I'm guessing so.

 And it doesn't matter where you are on this journey.
 For, "All the way to heaven is heaven because he said, 'I am the way.'" - Catherine of Siena

-Meeting you along the way, - your Suzanne
+Meeting you along the way, - Your Suzanne

 There is a secret place.
 A radiant sanctuary.
 As real as your own kitchen.
 More real than that.
 Constructed of the purest elements.
 Overflowing with the ten thousand beautiful things.
 Worlds within worlds.
 Forests, rivers.
 Velvet coverlets thrown over featherbeds, fountains bubbling beneath a canopy of stars.
 Bountiful forests, universal libraries.
 A wine cellar offering an intoxication so sweet you will never be sober again.
 A clarity so complete you will never again forget.
 This magnificent refuge is inside you.
 Enter. … Put away the incense and forget the incantations they taught you.
 Ask no permission from the authorities.
 Slip away.
 Close your eyes and follow your breath to the still place that leads to the invisible path that leads you home.